zhangxuelincode/Alita/README.md

 #### **Comment 20:** Open-Source Plan

 We plan to post the code in one month.
-We hope to see if we can achieve top 1 on GAIA test using Alita by upgrading the web agent in one month.
+We hope to see if we can achieve top 1 on the GAIA test using Alita by upgrading the web agent in one month.

-Meanwhile, I encourge the community to try their own implementations during this month.
+Meanwhile, I encourage the community to try their own implementations during this month.
 Maybe call it "Open-Alita" :)

 i) The implementation of Alita doesn't require heavy engineering.
 Only I and two excellent undergraduate research assistants co-work on the code.
 They don't have any prior knowledge of agent before working on this project.
 We start doing this project on March, and meet once a week.
 Until late April, we have meetings more frequently.
-The rest of the team give valuable suggestions, help on the idea formulation, paper writing, etc. Without them, Alita cannot achive this performance.
+The rest of the team gives valuable suggestions, help on the idea formulation, paper writing, etc. Without them, Alita cannot achive this performance.

 ii)Your implementation may be more elegant than ours.
-I have to admit that there are still many ugly code and design in our implementation of the MCP creation component.
+I have to admit that there are still many ugly codes and designs in our implementation of the MCP creation component.

 iii) Don't limit your imagination.
 You can also, at least temporarily, surpass OpenAI Deep Research and Manus on GAIA/HLE/etc. I can never imagine that I can lead a small team to beat OpenAI Deep Research on GAIA in February until Alita did it.
-It is all of a sudden that Alita's performance rapidly increase on GAIA validation at the beginning of May.
+It is all of a sudden that Alita's performance rapidly increases on GAIA validation at the beginning of May.

 #### Comment 21: To be continued...